pyladies/pyladies/www/_posts/2025/2025-11-26-outstanding-pylady-winners.md

 ## Cecília Tivir

-While from Senegal :flag-sn:, Cecília Tivir ([LinkedIn][ctivir_LI](https://www.linkedin.com/in/ctivir/) ) _"basically created the Python Community in Mozambique :flag-mz:"_, first bringing DjangoGirls to her area, then the Python community itself, and of course she couldn't stop there - she started PyLadies Maputo in 2023.
+While from Senegal 🇸🇳, Cecília Tivir ([LinkedIn][ctivir_LI](https://www.linkedin.com/in/ctivir/) ) _"basically created the Python Community in Mozambique 🇲🇿 "_, first bringing DjangoGirls to her area, then the Python community itself, and of course she couldn't stop there - she started PyLadies Maputo in 2023.
 From afar, Cecília keeps actively involved in the Mozambique Python and PyLadies community to help it grow and thrive.

 ### Nominate Someone! or Yourself!